perltidy/perltidy/BUGS.md

 This file only lists open bugs.
 For bugs which have been fixed, see the ChangeLog.

-## The --extrude and --mangle options can produce code with syntax errors

-The --extrude tries to put as many newlines in the formatted code as possible.
-The --mangle tries to remove as many newlines as possible.
-These options are very useful for stress testing perltidy (and Perl) but not so much for normal formatting.
-Occasionally they will produce code which Perl considers to have a syntax error.
-These problems often involve code where Perl is having to guess the tokenization based on whitespace.
-The given/when and switch/case statements are also particularly vulnerable to unusual line breaks and whitespace.
-This type of error should not normally occur in practice, but if it does it should be easy to fix the problem by rerunning perltidy with more normal parameters or by manually changing whitespace or newlines.

 ## The Pod:Html module has some bugs

 Perltidy uses the module Pod::Html, and for the most part it works very well